gitlabhq/gitlabhq/doc/workflow/slash_commands.md

 detected and executed.
 The commands are removed from the issue, merge request or comment body before it is saved and will not be visible to anyone else.

+As these commands are text-based, they are also interpreted when replying by email, or when a new issue is [created by email](create_issue_from_email.md).
+This lets you have control over GitLab without even going through the UI.

 Below is a list of all of the available commands and descriptions about what they do.

 | Command                    | Action       |
 |:---------------------------|:-------------|